 The first time you do this on a particular device, you will be prompted to register or activate.
 You need to register once, and then use the product key you will receive by email to activate the app on each device where you'd like to use this feature.
 Answers to common questions about product registration can be found in our FAQ.

-Simply select the list you would like, and once downloaded choose Add new profile when prompted.
+Simply select the list you would like, and once downloaded choose Add new when prompted.

-This facility was introduced at version 4.
+This facility was introduced at version 3 on iOS and version 4 on Android.
 Some lists contain text, images and audio.
 Others only include text and images, or just images: the intention in these cases is that you add your own written words and/or voice to suit your needs.

-You can also import a profile from a cloud service such as Dropbox, Google Drive or Microsoft OneDrive, or from the iCloud Drive app (iOS 10) or Files app (iOS 11 and later).
-If you don't have the relevant app on your device, but you have a shared web link for a Special Words .siasw file on one of these services, you can import by visiting the link in Safari, as in the previous paragraph.
+You can also import a story or collection from a cloud service such as Dropbox, Google Drive or Microsoft OneDrive.
+If you don't have the relevant app on your device, but you have a shared web link for a Special Stories .siast file on one of these services, you can import by visiting the link in Safari, as in the previous paragraph.

 Using iCloud will NOT automatically backup or restore your content: you must use the iTunes program on a PC or Mac, or the export facilities described here.